Glossary

 Notable Models

 Several popular object detection models utilize anchor-based approaches.
-For example, earlier versions of the Ultralytics YOLO family, such as YOLOv4, are well-known anchor-based detectors.
+Earlier versions of the Ultralytics YOLO family, such as YOLOv4, are well-known anchor-based detectors.
 Other notable models include Faster R-CNN, which introduced the concept of a Region Proposal Network (RPN) to generate region proposals using anchors, and Single Shot MultiBox Detector (SSD) (source), which uses multiple feature maps at different scales to detect objects.
+These models have set benchmarks in the field of object detection and continue to be influential in the development of new architectures.

 Read all